 - Educate the public and engage students in energy efficiency issues including methods, benefits, and the environmental costs of the full fuel cycle.

-A city, town or county need not finish first in the Georgetown University Energy Prize in order to win.
-Every competing community that demonstrates energy savings over previous years will be winners—providing benefits to members of the community not only today, but for future generations as well.
+A city, town or county did not need to finish first in the Georgetown University Energy Prize in order to win.
+Each competing community that demonstrated energy savings over previous years is a winner—providing benefits to members of the community not only today, but also for future generations.

 STAGE 2 – COMPLETE: August – November, 2014 – Quarterfinalist Energy Efficiency Program Plans: Each community submitted a detailed Plan for their energy-saving program.
-These were long-term Plans, with commitments by residential associations, governments, institutions, or businesses in the community to policies and projects that would yield continual improvement.
-Energy-saving Plans could be a part of a larger pre-existing plan that the community has begun, or they could have been new plans that were implemented specifically to meet the GUEP challenge.
+These were long-term plans, with commitments by residential associations, governments, institutions, or businesses in the community to policies and projects that would yield continual improvement.
+Energy-saving plans could be a part of a larger pre-existing plan begun by the community, or they could have been new plans implemented specifically to meet the GUEP challenge.

-STAGE 3: January 2015 – December 2016 – Semifinalist Performance Competition: the Semifinalists will compete for 2 years to reduce their utility-supplied energy consumption in a manner that is likely to yield continuing improvements within their own community and replication in other communities.
+STAGE 3 – COMPLETE: January 2015 – December 2016 – Semifinalist Performance Competition: The Semifinalists will compete for two years to reduce their utility-supplied energy consumption in a manner that is likely to yield continuing improvements within their own and replication in other communities.
 For purposes of this prize, community energy consumption measurements are restricted to energy supplied by gas and electric utilities directly to all residential and municipal customers.

-STAGE 4: January – June, 2017 – Finalist Selection, Judging and Awards: Finalists will be selected based primarily on energy-saving performance during Stage 3.
-These Finalists will be invited to submit Final Reports covering relevant aspects of the community’s plan, performance, and future prospects.
-The Judging Panel will score the final reports in specific, weighted categories and select the winners based on a combination of these scores and the Stage 3 energy-saving performance.
+STAGE 4 – COMPLETE: January – October, 2017 – Finalist Selection, Judging and Awards: Finalists were selected based primarily on energy-saving performance during Stage 3.
+These Finalists were invited to submit Final Reports covering relevant aspects of the community’s plan, performance, and future prospects.
+The Judging Panel scored the final reports in specific, weighted categories and selected the winners based on a combination of these scores and the Stage 3 energy-saving performance.

-The highest-ranking community will be awarded first place, with the requirement that the prize benefit the community at large in accordance with spending proposed in the community’s Stage 2 Program Plan.
+The highest-ranking community was awarded first place, with the requirement that the prize benefited the community at large in accordance with the spending proposed in the community’s Stage 2 Program Plan.

-- Download UPDATED version 8.2 of our competition guidelines, posted May 5, 2015.
+- Download CURRENT version 8.5 of our competition guidelines, posted October 1, 2017.

 To learn more about the data collection requirements each community and utility must meet, read the guidelines above, and visit the new Energy Data Upload center at guep.org/energydata/ for full instructions and templates.